Defined Contribution

-Employees in many states have access to a DC plan, either as part of a hybrid retirement benefit (see Hybrid Plans below), as a supplemental retirement savings plan, or as an optional alternative to the DB plan.
+Employees in many states have access to a DC plan, as part of a hybrid retirement benefit (see Hybrid Plans below), as a supplemental retirement savings plan, or as an optional alternative to the DB plan.

 Design Matters: The Influence of DC Plan Design on Retirement Outcomes, Defined Contribution Institutional Investment Association, July 2017